Privacy Policy

 C. COPPA

 The Commons complies with the Children's Online Privacy Protection Act (COPPA).
 The Commons offers its Services to Students at K-12 Institutions, but only through partnerships with Institutions (not through any accounts with Students directly).
 Institutions hold all Student Personal Information, and The Commons does not collect any Personal Information from Students, including any personal information from Students under the age of 13.
-In fact, Students do not create accounts, enter personal data, or access the App independently — a school-issued QR code activates the App, and usage is governed entirely by the school’s policy and authority.
+In fact, Students do not create accounts specific to The Commons, enter personal data independently, or access the App without school authorization — a school-issued QR code or school-managed Single Sign-On (SSO) activates the App, and usage is governed entirely by the school's policy and authority.
 Such Institutions also work with parents to obtain any necessary consents needed.
+The Commons does not collect email addresses directly from children; any student contact used for service emails is supplied by the school with appropriate consent under FERPA/COPPA.

 If The Commons learns it has collected or received Personal Information from an individual who was ineligible to access or use the Sites or Services, The Commons will take steps to remove such information.
 If you believe The Commons might have any information from or about a user who is ineligible to use the Sites or Services, please contact us immediately at support@the-commons.app.